 The family law courts are still open and the Court is conducting most matters by phone.

-There are also hotlines that provide advice for people with concerns about domestic violence, such as:
+There are hotlines that provide advice for people with concerns about domestic and violence and abuse.

 1800 65 64 63